Anel Ahmedhodžić: Sheffield United

 In July, Ahmedhodžić was transferred to Sheffield United for an undisclosed fee.
 He made his competitive debut for the team on 6 August against Millwall.
 On 17 August, he scored his first goal for Sheffield United in a defeat of Sunderland.

 Ahmedhodžić was an important piece in Sheffield United's promotion to the Premier League, which was sealed on 26 April.

 In December, he was named club captain.

 He played his 100th game for the squad against Queens Park Rangers on 1 March 2025.

 Feyenoord

 In August 2025, Ahmedhodžić moved to Dutch outfit Feyenoord on a four-year contract.
 He debuted officially for the side in a UEFA Champions League qualifier against Fenerbahçe on 6 August.
 A week later, he made his league debut against NAC Breda.

+Burnley

+In August 2026, Ahmedhodžić signed a four-year deal with Burnley.

 International career

 After representing Sweden at all youth levels, Ahmedhodžić made his senior international debut in a friendly game against Moldova on 9 January 2020.
 However, in August, he decided that he would play for Bosnia and Herzegovina in the future.

 In September, his request to change sports citizenship from Swedish to Bosnian was approved by FIFA.
 Later that month, he received his first senior call up, for the UEFA Euro 2020 qualifying play-offs against Northern Ireland and 2020–21 UEFA Nations League A matches against the Netherlands and Poland.
 He debuted against Northern Ireland on 8 October.

 On 12 October 2021, in a 2022 FIFA World Cup qualifier against Ukraine, he scored his first senior international goal.

 Technical director of the national team, Emir Spahić, announced on 13 September 2024 that Ahmedhodžić will not be called up in the future due to indiscipline, thus ending his international career.